 Maury Island Natural Area

 Located on the southeast shore of Maury Island on lands formerly operated as a sand and gravel mine, the Maury Island Natural Area is now a 275-acre park.
-The park contains pure Madrone forests and habitat that supports endangered species, such as Chinook salmon, orca and bull trout.
+The park contains madrone forests and habitat that supports endangered species such as Chinook salmon, orca, and bull trout.
 The site’s nearly one mile of shoreline is the longest undeveloped stretch of Puget Sound shoreline in King County.
 When combined with the nearby 320-acre Maury Island Marine Park, the two parks represent the largest public holding of protected marine shoreline in all of Puget Sound.

 Due to previous mining activity and the site's location within the historic Tacoma Smelter plume, plans for land reclamation and soil remediation have been an integral part of site management planning.
 King County Parks has been working with a planning advisory group, which helped identify appropriate site uses and amenities, such as trail improvements, water access, restroom facilities, picnic areas and parking.
 We will finalize those recommendations as part of the planning process and in coordination with the Washington Department of Ecology.

 Phased Clean-up Project Map (Oct 2021)